Greek word - (oikodomeo G3618)

 B - to exalt

 Problem - Outdated, Misleading

 KJV Example - "Wherefore comfort yourselves together, and edify one another, even as also ye do."
 (1 Thessalonians 5:11)

 Remember the wise man who built his house on the rock and the foolish man who built his house on the sand?
-The Greek word for built in this story is oikodomeo (the Greek word for edify).
+The Greek word for built in that story is oikodomeo (the Greek word for edify).

-In the Bible, edify means to build, to construct.
+In the Bible, edify means to build.

 Modern Synonym - build

 Bible Version Tally (how other versions translate this word) - edify (11 of 52), build up (31 of 52), make strong (2 of 52), give strength (5 of 52), help (3 of 52)

 Breakthrough Version - "For this reason, encourage and build each other, one-on-one, just as you also are doing."
 (1 Thessalonians 5:11)

 Click here to receive one of these lessons each week by email.